roycebranning/ideation/on/data.md

 -------

 ##### Prelude:
-The popularization of the term "big data" has lead to a decadence of its meaning.
+The popularization of the term "big data" has led to a decadence of its meaning.
 The plain conception of big data is ill-conceived and often misdirected.
 It reminds me of how we had time-sharing decades ago, but now refer to a remote virtual host as "the cloud."

 ##### Thesis:
 There are three realizations which form the basis of elos' policy on data.